 Looking for a dog that’s small, sweet and more than a little sassy?
 Look no further than the Chihuahua!
 Chihuahuas are considered one of the best apartment dogs because of their tiny stature (which makes them easy to cart around if you’re on the go!), and the fact that they don’t require a lot of exercise.
 Chihuahuas are content in households that consist of adults, children and other pets, but be prepared to spoil them: Chihuahuas crave attention and form very close bonds with the humans they love.

 This classic European breed is beloved by canine enthusiasts around the world.
 But don’t let their tall, lanky build fool you: Considered “mellow house dogs” according to the American Kennel Club, Greyhounds actually don’t require a lot of exercise beyond the regular sprint in the dog park to expend their energy.
 They’re smart and easy to train, but their independent nature makes them solitary companions who function best in single-pet families.

 Cute, friendly and just plain jolly, French Bulldogs (also known as “Frenchies”) are great apartment dogs.
-They don’t bark much, and like their bulldog cousins, they require less exercise than many other four-legged friends.
+They don’t bark much, and like their English Bulldog cousins, they require less exercise than many other four-legged friends.
 Due to their playful dispositions, they tend to get along well with strangers and are good with children.
 Take heed, however, because Frenchies don’t fare well in extreme temperatures—especially heat.
 If you’re welcoming one to your small space, make sure you also have air-conditioning to keep him or her cool and comfortable through the summer.

 Surprise!
 It’s hard to believe that these gentle giants make wonderful pets for small apartments, but it’s true!
 Great Danes are patient, friendly dogs, and contrary to their lean physical stature, they don’t require a lot of exercise.
 These majestic creatures can quite happily spend all day lounging on the couch, so if you’re looking for a four-legged friend to hang out with during those Netflix binges, then a Great Dane could be your perfect match!